Privacy Notice: Staff

 - details relating to occupational health (see Ascenti and Optima privacy notices) including vaccination details

 - training and development records

 - driving licence details, including endorsements and accident history

-- personal vehicle details (for volunteer car drivers)
+- personal vehicle details when making expense claims or for our volunteer car drivers

 - criminal records (including alleged offences), criminal proceedings, outcomes and sentences